carlos-l/PowerShell-Scripts/vSphere-Support-Tool/README.md

 #vSphere Support Log Collector

 This is a simple powershell script to help automate the process of (1) collect the vCenter or ESXi support logs and (2) uploading directly to VMWare via SFTP.
-A good use case of this would be for users managing multiple vCenter installations as the tool will dislpay a list of vCenters to connect to from a CSV file.
+A good use case of this would be for users managing multiple vCenter installations as the tool will display a list of vCenters to connect to from a CSV file.

 ### Requirements